…or chaos is awesome!

 The next piece is a programmable KickROM KIT that MrTrinsic sent me the other day.

-Actually, he’d sent two kits just in case something goes wrong.
+He’d sent two kits just in case something goes wrong.
 These KITs are rather easy to solder so I’ve started working on ’em and it went smoothly.

 I had to straighten some pins first though.